-AAA accounting is disabled.
+Command Default AAA accounting is disabled.

-To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
+Command History Deleges ••••••• Release 7.0.0 Modification This command was introduced.
+Usage Guidelines To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
 If the user group assignment is preventing you from using a command, contact your AAA administrator for assistance.
 System accounting does not use named accounting lists; you can define only the default list for system accounting.
 The default method list is automatically applied to all interfaces or lines.
 If no default method list is defined, then no accounting takes place.

-You can specify up to four methods in the method list.

-This example shows how to cause a "start accounting" record to be sent to a TACACS+ server when a router initially boots.
+You can specify up to four me ethods in the method list.
+Task ID Task ID Operations aaa read, write This example shows how to cause a "start accounting" record to be sent to a TACACS+ server when a router initially boots.
 A "stop accounting" record is also sent when a router is shut down or reloaded.

-'''

-RP/0/RP0/CPU0:router# configure

-RP/0/RP0/CPU0:router(config)# aaa accounting system default start-stop group tacacs+
+RP/0/RP0/CPU0:router# configure RP/0/RP0/CPU0:router(config)# aaa accounting system default start-stop group tacacs+ Related Commands Command Description nds Command Description aaa authentication (XR-VM), on page 7 Creates a method list for authentication. aaa authorization (XR-VM), on page 9 Creates a method list for authorization.

-'''

-To create an accounting list to send rp-failover or rp-switchover start or stop accounting messages, use the aaa accounting system rp-failover command in global configuration mode.
-To disable the system accounting for rp-failover, use the no form of this command.

-To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
-If the user group assignment is preventing you from using a command, contact your AAA administrator for assistance.

-This is an example of configuring the aaa accounting system rp-failover command for default accounting list:

-RP/0/RP0/CPU0:router(config)# aaa accounting system rp-failover default start-stop none aaa accounting update aaa accounting update {newinfo| periodic minutes} no aaa accounting update
+aaa accounting update

-To enable periodic interim accounting records to be sent to the accounting server, use the aaa accounting update command in global configuration mode.
+To enable periodic interim accounting records to be sent to the accounting server, use the aaa accounting update command.
 To disable the interim accounting updates, use the no form of this command.